With increased demand for tests, an ageing population and high worker turnover, diagnostic labs are under pressure and struggling to keep up.

 Fortunately, today a number of technologies have been developed to address these challenges – in particular, laboratory workflow automation technologies.
 Automation can revolutionise the way labs work, as the technology brings with it a number of important benefits, from increased scalability to better quality results.

-What is automation in a clinical laboratory?
+What is automation in a diagnostics laboratory?

 What is laboratory workflow automation?